About Skin Resurfacing

 What to Expect

-During laser skin resurfacing, the doctor will aim brief, pulsating beams of light to the damaged skin.
+Before our doctor begins the procedure, a topical numbing cream will be applied to reduce any pain or discomfort you might feel.
+We will let this sit for at least 1 hour to reduce your discomfort to a minimum.
+Our doctor will then aim brief, pulsating beams of light to the damaged skin.
 The laser will ultimately destroy the unwanted skin layer by layer.
-The depth depends on the patient’s particular condition and needs.
+The depth depends on the patient’s particular condition and needs, our doctor will discuss with you the setting in which your treatment will be done at.
 The laser beam removes the outer layer of skin, which is known as the epidermis.
 At the same time, the laser is heating the dermis, the layer underneath, which stimulates the growth of collagen.
 Once the damaged layers of skin are destroyed, it will begin to crust, flake, and peel away over the course of several weeks.
 Once this process is complete, new skin will appear in its place that’s healthier, brighter, younger looking, and more even-toned.

 Even though laser skin resurfacing is nonsurgical and is considered noninvasive, there generally is some downtime associated with the procedure depending on the level of aggression.
 To ease any discomfort during treatment, our practitioner may choose to numb the skin using a local anesthetic.
 A sedative can also be given to relax the patient.
 The doctor places the laser on the treatment area for a short amount of time and repeats this process until all of the damaged skin has been treated.
 After the ablative procedure, the treated skin will appear swollen, itchy and raw.
 New skin is usually generated in about 1 week.
 With non-ablation, a patient can expect swelling and redness which can be remedied with ice packs.